Bayou Bucks: Return of... then folding of the Dusters (2025)

 Originally known as the Amarillo Dusters.
 Rebranded back to the Dusters before folding in 2025.

 On July 26, 2024, the Venom announced that they were rebranding back to their original name, the Amarillo Dusters.
 This in part due to the trademark previously held by the original Arena Football League has been allowed to elapse.

 On August 20, 2024, the National Arena League announced that the Dusters were joining the league for the 2025 season.
 And on that same day, the team announced that Duane Bailey would become a new minority owner.
 However, on February 2, the Dusters were terminated as a member of the league, ostensibly due to not meeting league obligations.
 The owner of the Corpus Christi Tritons, another NAL member that had been dropped from the league on similar pretenses, stated that the Tritons, Dusters, and several other teams had been expelled from the league solely because the NAL could not assemble a schedule and book all of the necessary arenas for each date, and falsely blamed the teams for noncompliance when they had in fact complied with the NAL's requests.

 Indoor football is scheduled to return to Amarillo in 2026 with an announced relocation and reactivation of the West Texas Warbirds.

+Bayou Bucks (2027 and beyond)

+On January 23, 2026, the Dusters announced at their Facebook page that they were relocating from Texas to Louisiana for the 2027 season and beyond.
+The next day, they officially rebranded as the Bayou Bucks.
+On April 9, the team announced James Shivers as the inaugural coach.